genefever/bingle/README.md

     - `idx/`
     - `final_compact_df.csv`

-    And within the `bingle/python/wikipidia/`, you will need to add:
+    And within the `bingle/python/wikipidia/`, you will also need to add:

     - `wikipedia.dat`